Light Emitting Diode

 Light-emitting diodes (LEDs) have several characteristics that make them unique and useful in a variety of applications:

-- Color options: LEDs can be made to emit different colors of light by using different materials in the semiconductor.
+7. Colour options: LEDs can be made to emit different colours of light by using different materials in the semiconductor.

 Light Emitting Diode Specifications